 Windle Island, St Helens

-Windle Island is one of Merseyside’s busiest roads and is a key strategic point in the Liverpool City Region road network.
-On a daily basis the junction exceeded capacity, not only leading to high levels of congestion and delays for commuters, but also impacting economic growth and development in the area.
-St Helens Council identified that the re-alignment of Windle Island junction and the improvement of signalling was key to reducing congestion and creating better journeys for road users.
+Windle Island is one of Merseyside’s busiest roads and a key strategic point in the Liverpool City Region road network.
+For years, the junction exceeded capacity, causing significant congestion, delays for commuters, and a barrier to economic growth in the area.

-• Controlled pedestrian and toucan crossings on all arms of the junction
+• controlled pedestrian and toucan crossings on all arms of the junction

-• A segregated right turn lane northbound on the A570
+• a segregated right turn lane northbound on the A570

-• A new signalised junction and improved slip-road to the southbound A570
+• a new signalised junction and improved slip-road to the southbound A570.

 Early contractor engagement delivers cost savings